Anton Mirou: Work

-A majority of Miro's landscape are distinguished from those of his contemporaries by the presence of richly dressed figures that populate the woody paths.
+A majority of Mirou's landscapes are distinguished from those of his contemporaries by the presence of richly dressed figures that populate the woody paths.
 These figures often seem ill matched with their surroundings.
-In the River landscape with elegant figures on a path (at Sotheby's on 3 July 2013, London, lot 6) a magnificently dressed young lady is serenaded by a lute-playing gentleman while they stroll on a path along which there are several beggars.
+In the River landscape with elegant figures on a path (an oil on copper offered at Sotheby's London on 3 July 2013) a magnificently dressed young lady is serenaded by a lute-playing gentleman while they stroll on a path along which there are several beggars.

 His early landscapes were influenced by his presumed master Gillis van Coninxloo.
 These landscapes depict abundant trees or shrubs, craggy mountains, waterfalls and rock formations and complex paths.
-After circa 1614 Mirou seems to have undergone the influence of another artist of Flemish descent active in Frankenthal called Pieter Schoubroeck.
+After about 1614 Mirou seems to have undergone the influence of another artist of Flemish descent active in Frankenthal called Pieter Schoubroeck.
 Mirou started from that time to paint village landscapes populated with many figures.

 Mirou had a strong interest in topographical drawings.
-A series of 26 his views of Bad Schwalbach were turned into prints by Matthias Merian and published in an album entitled Novae quaedem ac paganae regiunculae circa acidulas Swalbacenses delineatae per Antonium Mirulem in aes vero incisae per Mathae Merianem (Some new and rural village views around the sour springs of Schwalbach, drawn by Anton Mirou but cut in copper by Matthias Merian, 1620) (Hollstein, xiv, nos 1–26).
-This publications contributed to their wide circulation throughout the low countries.
+A series of 26 plates of his views of Bad Schwalbach were turned into prints by Matthias Merian and published in an album entitled Novae quaedem ac paganae regiunculae circa acidulas Swalbacenses delineatae per Antonium Mirulem in aes vero incisae per Mathae Merianem (Some new and rural village views around the sour springs of Schwalbach, drawn by Anton Mirou but cut in copper by Matthias Merian, 1620) (Hollstein Dutch and Flemish Etchings, Engravings, and Woodcuts, ca. 1450–1700, volume 14, nos.
+1–26 on page 52).This publication of prints contributed to the images' wide circulation throughout the low countries.
 Some of the original drawings of Mirou are in collections in Budapest and elsewhere and bear the original notes made in Dutch by Mirou himself.
-Many of these drawings invite comparison with the Small Landscapes series, which were engraved and published in Antwerp between 1559 and 1561 by Hieronymus Cock.
+Many of these drawings invite comparison with the Small Landscapes series, engraved and published in Antwerp between 1559 and 1561 by Hieronymus Cock.

+Mirou's works are held in the Prado, the Rijksmuseum, the Szépművészeti Múzeum, the Bavarian State Painting Collections, the National Gallery Prague, and the Historical Museum of the Pfalz.